blockchainapis/docs/docs/tutorial/getting-started/how-to-use-the-api.md

 ### Blockchains

-[Blockchain APIs](https://www.blockchainapis.io) supports multiple blockchains.
-So, for every request that you make, you need to specify on which blockchain the call have to be made.
+[Blockchain APIs](https://www.blockchainapis.io) support many blockchains.
+So, for every request that you make, you need to specify the blockchain used.

-In order to get all of the supported blockchain, you can do this API call:
+To get all the supported blockchain, you can do this API call:

 https://api.blockchainapis.io/v0/blockchains/

-This API call will give you all of the supported blockchains with the ID that you can use for other API calls.
+This API call will give you all the supported blockchains with the ID that you can use for other API calls.

 Here is the result of the API call, the ID of the blockchain has been highlighted: